 4. Junior Leagues:

 These are reserved for children ages 6-16.
-They are mostly on week ends, but some meet after school.
+Most of them meet on week ends, but some meet after school.
 Teams vary from 2-3 players and the cost is approximately $9 per week.
-There is no prize money involved , since they are under the age of 18, but trophies, or gift cards to various establishments may be given out at the end of the season.
+There is no prize money involved (since they are under the age of 18) but trophies, or gift cards to various establishments may be given out at the end of the bowling season.

 There are also many other Leagues available such as Vacation Leagues-where the team that finishes in first place at the end wins a vacation, Mens Leagues-for men only, Women leagues-for women only, and Disability Leagues-for the handicapped, where they have special ramps for the ball to slide down that can be moved left or right on the approach for assisting those bowlers that may need them.

-Join me next week when I'll be discussing about what happens to everyone in bowling, "Slumps".
+Join me next week when I'll be discussing about "Bowling Ball Speeds" and how it can affect your game.

 Good Luck and High scoring!

 When you go to the lanes for practice, I recommend having something specific in mind.
-Don't just toss the ball out there.
-There are several things you can work on, nd you should practice each for a game or two.
+Don't just toss the ball out there because there are several things you can work on, and you should practice each for a game or two.
 Having a more mindful practice session will be a lot more beneficial to you in the long run.

-sure you are close to that same spot on the lane at the foul ine.
+sure you are close to that board or arrow on the lane at the foul line.

-to use (check with the front desk if they will allow that first).
+to use (check with the front desk if they will allow that).

-released and the follow through with your ar, This will insure a good lift.
+released and the follow through with your arm.
+This will insure that you got a good lift on the ball.

-4. Getting your Timing in sync with the footwork and ball release-Count your steps and feeling a good "".
+4. Getting your Timing in sync with the footwork and ball release-

-6. Keeping your shoulders SQUARE to your target as possible.
+6. Keeping your shoulders as SQUARE to your target as possible.
 The exception is when you need more power.
 To

 7. Practicing hitting any pins you may be having trouble with in the league.